-Currently located in Richmond VA, Culver is an Instructor at Virginia Commonwealth University.
+Currently located in Norfolk VA, Culver is a Visiting Assistant Professor at Old Dominion University.

 I create works that reference existing objects and systems to question their perceived purpose.
 By presenting familiar communicative affordances - such as handles, vessels, and furniture - in uncharacteristic ways, the viewer is invited to re-frame their own understanding.
 In this process there is an unveiling and recognition of the viewer’s projection of self onto these objects and environments.

 My work reveals the “toolness” of objects by questioning utilities or ideas of function/non-function.
 Like a prosthesis, a tool becomes the body, becomes an extension of the body’s capabilities.
 It becomes the way through which one interacts with the world, with space and with other objects.
 A tool translates needs, desires and channels the energy that one extends into it.

 As objects that thwart their supposed purpose or whose intentions are difficult to read, my works deny expectation and performance.
 When this line of communication is left open an opportunity for a new relationship is made.
 Through this exchange one witnesses a possibility that exists other than or outside from histories that were previously constructed as truths and absolutes.
 A tool that subverts expectation is one that refuses to adhere, refuses to exist only as a thing which can be and only is one way.